abbyaha/Laeta/README.md

 <i>This readme is a WIP until I work on the project more.</i>

-Note to self: 1. create and about 2. link to icons8 in about
+Note to self: 1. create an about 2. link to icons8 in about